‘Our worst fears': Kidnapped baby, parents, uncle found dead

 The sheriff’s office said that firefighters on Monday found Amandeep Singh’s truck on fire.
 Merced Police Department officers went to Amandeep Singh’s home, where a family member tried to reach him and the couple.
 When they were not able to reach their family members, they called the Merced County Sheriff’s office to report them missing, the office said.

-Merced County Undersheriff Corey Gibson said a farmer found a phone belonging to one of the victims on a street in Dos Palos, a town 30 miles (48 kilometers) southwest of Merced, and answered it when the family called it.
+A farmer found a phone belonging to one of the victims on a street in Dos Palos and answered it when the family called it, Merced County Undersheriff Corey Gibson said.

 Dazio reported from Los Angeles.
-News Researcher Jennifer Farrar in New York contributed to this report.
+Associated Press writer Robert Jablon in Los Angeles and News Researcher Jennifer Farrar in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.